blubolt/dawn/README.md

 5. Update changelog

 * **Web-native in its purest form:** Themes run on the [evergreen web](https://www.w3.org/2001/tag/doc/evergreen-web/).
 We leverage the latest web browsers to their fullest, while maintaining support for the older ones through progressive enhancement—not polyfills.
-* **Lean, fast, and reliable:** Functionality and design defaults to “no” until it meets this requirement.
+* **Lean, fast, and reliable:** Functionality and design defaults to "no" until it meets this requirement.
 Code ships on quality.
 Themes must be built with purpose.
-They shouldn’t support each and every feature in Shopify.
+They shouldn't support each and every feature in Shopify.
 * **Server-rendered:** HTML must be rendered by Shopify servers using Liquid.
-Business logic and platform primitives such as translations and money formatting don’t belong on the client.
+Business logic and platform primitives such as translations and money formatting don't belong on the client.
 Async and on-demand rendering of parts of the page is OK, but we do it sparingly as a progressive enhancement.
-* **Functional, not pixel-perfect:** The Web doesn’t require each page to be rendered pixel-perfect by each browser engine.
+* **Functional, not pixel-perfect:** The Web doesn't require each page to be rendered pixel-perfect by each browser engine.
 Using semantic markup, progressive enhancement, and clever design, we ensure that themes remain functional regardless of the browser.

 You can find a more detailed version of our theme code principles in the [contribution guide](https://github.com/Shopify/dawn/blob/main/.github/CONTRIBUTING.md#theme-code-principles).